VAK42/NCKH/ReadMe.md

 J(\beta) = \frac{1}{2m} \sum_{i=1}^{m} (\hat{y}^{(i)} - y^{(i)})^2
 $$

 If The Relationship Between Digital Behavior & Stress Is Non-Linear (E.g., Threshold-Based), This Function Will Fail To Converge On A Low Error Rate, Resulting In A High Mse & Low $R^2$.

-[Image of linear regression residual plot]

 ### 2.2 Natural Language Processing: TF-IDF Vectorization Theory
-To Quantify The `emotionalText` Feature From The Survey ("Hãy mô tả cảm xúc hiện tại..."), We Employed **Term Frequency-Inverse Document Frequency (Tfidf)** via `TfidfVectorizer`.
+To Quantify The `emotionalText` Feature From The Survey, We Employed **Term Frequency-Inverse Document Frequency (Tfidf)** Via `TfidfVectorizer`.
 This Statistical Method Evaluates How Relevant A Word Is To A Document In A Collection, Filtering Out Stop Words Like 'Là', 'Và', 'Của'.

 $$
 \text{TF-IDF}(t, d) = \text{TF}(t, d) \times \text{IDF}(t)